Photo: Wikimedia Commons (CC BY-SA)

 Q: Can I walk from the ship?

-A: Only if tendering to city center.
-Cam Ranh Port requires organized transfer.
-Once in downtown Nha Trang, beach areas are walkable.
+A: Only if tendering directly to the city center.
+Cam Ranh Port requires an organized bus transfer.
+Once in downtown Nha Trang, beach areas are walkable along the flat promenade.